 But not this year for me.
-Because, although I achieved my 13th running year of airline status (Platinum Medallion on Delta Airlines) in a predictable fashion (early December), this January has really been the month of great joy.
+Because, although I achieved my 13th running year of airline status (Platinum Medallion on Delta Airlines – thanks Platinum Delta SkyMiles® Business Credit Card from American Express) in a predictable fashion, but this January has really been the month of great joy.

 It all started with an American Airlines email…

 On Monday of this week, I got an email from American Airlines: “Free Gold status for you.”
 Now, they send me an email almost every day, but this one I opened – expecting some kind of hoax-y American Airlines credit card nonsense, but intrigued nonetheless.

 And the text of the email made me squeal like a kid with a candy cane – “You’ve been selected to receive free American Airlines AAdvantage Gold status through May 15, 2019.”
 AHHHHHH!!!

 Typically, you’d have to earn 50k+ MQMs and spend way too many MQDs (the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® helps) to get Gold status.
 The only time I’ve had American status, in all my years of flying, was one year when I invoked a request for a status match.
 It was a one-time thing, or so I thought.

 American Airlines – nice work, well played, I’m in